 I’m not a fan of shower games.
 Neither was my mother.

-That said, we enjoyed a conversation-starter activity called ‘Find the Guest’
+That said, we enjoyed an ice breaker activity called ‘Find the Guest’

 All very dignified and proper and mother would begrudgingly approve.